Knut Sondre Sæbø

 A brain's properties therefore transcend information processing.
 It is completely conceivable that you can construct a physical brain with identical information processing without accompanying experience (zoombie argument), unless you wan't to say that this instance of information process is dependent on also having the experience.

-#215·Dennis HackethalOP, over 1 year agoAnything that processes information is a computer.
+#215·Dennis HackethalOP, almost 2 years agoAnything that processes information is a computer.

 The brain processes information.